cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/TenantManagementApi.md

 Get Tenant

-Fetch a tenant by UID in CDO.
+Fetch a tenant by UID in SCC.
 This will return a 200 response only if the user is associated with the tenant.

 ### Example